lanthale/PhotoSlide/README.md

 - Read all metadata (IPTC, XMP, ...) from the image
 - Write metadata
 - Apply mass updates to metadata on images
-- Export images including editing and JPG/TIFF/PNG
+- Export images including changes to JPG/TIFF/PNG
-- Drag and drop to desktop
+- Drag and drop mediafiles to desktop (multi selection on OSX not possible)
 - Copy/Paste images from one directory/collection to another
 - Have as many places to store photos/videos as you want
+- Usage of multi threads for reading image information / editing and metadata support

 ## Missing features
 - View of all raw data format (using libdcraw)